CCSI-Toolset/FOQUS/docs/source/chapt_flowsheet/tutorial/sim_flowsheet.rst

    Session Description

-[subsec.opt.tutorial.flowsheet] There are two models needed for this optimization problem: (1) the ACM model for the BFB capture system and (2) the Excel cost estimating spreadsheet.
+There are two models needed for this optimization problem: (1) the ACM model for the BFB capture system and (2) the Excel cost estimating spreadsheet.
 These models are provided in the example files directory, under optimization/models (see Section :ref:`tutorial.example.files`).
 There are two SimSinter configuration files: (1) BFB_sinter_config_v6.2.json for the process model and (2) BFB_cost_v6.2.3.json for the cost model.
 The next step is to upload the models to Turbine.

 6. Open the **Add\Update Model to Turbine** dialog box (Figure :ref:`fig.tut.opt.menu.upload`).